JacobCrabill/zigdown/README.md

 ### Future Work / Missing Pieces

+- [ ] HTML-encode all text in the HTML renderer
 - [ ] Enabling TreeSitter parsers to be used in WASM modules
       - Requires filling in some libC stub functions (the TS parsers use quite a few functions from the C standard library that are not available in WASM)